Supreme Headquarters Allied Powers Europe: Premises

-1 January 1951-2 April 1951: Hôtel Astoria, Paris, France
+1 January 1951 – 2 April 1951: Hôtel Astoria, Paris, France

 General Eisenhower arrived in Paris on January 1, 1951, and quickly set to work with a small group of planners to devise a structure for the new European command.
 The Planning Group worked in the Hotel Astoria in central Paris while construction of a permanent facility began.

-2 April 1951-31 March 1967: Rocquencourt, Yvelines, France
+2 April 1951 – 31 March 1967: Rocquencourt, Yvelines, France

 On 2 April 1951 SHAPE moved to its permanent facility at Rocquencourt, just west of the city, at Camp Voluceau next to Versailles.

 France's resentment over NATO's military structure had been brewing for a number of years, as successive French governments had become increasingly incensed with Anglo-American domination of the command structure and insufficient French influence.
 In February 1966 President Charles de Gaulle stated that the changed world order had "stripped NATO of its justification" for military integration, and soon afterward, France stated that it was withdrawing from the NATO military structure.
 SHAPE and all the other NATO installations, including NATO Headquarters and Allied Forces Central Europe (AFCENT), were informed that they must leave French territory by April 1967.

 France's withdrawal from NATO's integrated military structure forced SHAPE and several other ACE headquarters to leave French territory.

-31 March 1967-present: Casteau, Wallonia, Belgium
+31 March 1967 – present: Casteau, Wallonia, Belgium

-Belgium was chosen as a new host nation for both NATO's political headquarters and SHAPE.
+With France no longer available, Belgium was chosen as a new host nation for both NATO's political headquarters and SHAPE.

 General Lyman Lemnitzer, SACEUR at the time, had hoped that SHAPE could be located near to NATO Headquarters, as had been the case in Paris, but the Belgian authorities decided that SHAPE should be located at least 50 kilometres from Brussels, NATO's new location, because SHAPE was a major wartime military target.
-The Belgian government offered Camp Casteau, a 2 km2 Belgian Army summer training camp near Mons, which was an area in serious need of additional economic investment.
+The Belgian government offered Camp Casteau, a 2 km2 Belgian Army summer training camp north of the city of Mons, southwest of Brussels, which was an area in serious need of additional economic investment.
 In September 1966, NATO agreed that Belgium should host SHAPE at Casteau.
 SHAPE closed its facility at Rocquencourt near Paris on 30 March 1967, and the next day held a ceremony to mark the opening of the new headquarters at Casteau.